MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/demo-data-nyctaxi-in-sql.md

 ms.author: heidist
 manager: cgronlun
 ---
-# NYC Taxi demo data for SQL Server
+# NYC Taxi demo data for SQL Server Python and R tutorials
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 This article explains how to set up a sample database consisting of public data from the [New York City Taxi and Limousine Commission](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml).
 This data is used in several R and Python tutorials for in-database analytics in SQL Server.
 The sample data is one percent of the public data set.
 On your system, the database backup file is slightly over 90 MB, providing 1.7 million rows in the primary data table.